 A city as old as 775 years has much to offer than just a vacation.
 Berlin—the capital city of Germany is one of the busiest metropolises of today’s time.
 The city invites thousands of tourists from all over the world to come and explore the most time-tested and vibrant culture in the history of human civilization.
 The seat of many political events that changed the fate of world history, the soil that gave birth of heroes of unmatched valor, of wars, of revolution and much more, the divided city has a lot to tell to its visitors.
 There are many iconic places to visit in Berlin that brings to life each and every page of world history.

-Though there is no end to exploring and learning from Berlin, here is a list of must visit places which will make your journey a really memorable one.
+Germany’s capital city has a, Berlin, dates back to the 13th century.
+It has a long story to tell its visitors through its iconic architectural structures and places.
+Though, there are countless places to explore and learn in Berlin, here is a list of must visit places which will make your journey a really memorable one.